Cloud routers

 OpenStack CLI

-- In the dashboard, on the top menu, click Products and select Cloud Servers.
+- In the Control panel, on the top menu, click Products and select Cloud Servers.

-Disconnect the cloud router from the Internet
+Disconnect a cloud router from the internet

 Control panel